Why English Law Governs Most International Commercial Contracts

 Dual-qualified lawyers can play an important role in managing complex, cross-border transactions in an era where retaining high-value work and top clients is a commercial priority.
 Having a dual-qualification enables lawyers to analyse a problem from a wider perspective, helping the client achieve a practical solution.

 Finally, the results of an IRN survey reveal a consistent and increasing demand for dual-qualified lawyers in the UK and overseas law firms.
-Some firms now place dual-qualification and expertise in the English law as a minimum requirement.
+Some firms now place dual-qualification and expertise in English law as a minimum requirement.

 The focus has shifted from a highly-localised legal profession and now, lawyers require an increasing amount of cross-jurisdictional knowledge and expertise.
 National borders aren’t a barrier to doing business and increased profits are possible with worldwide operations and a global focus.